 My hair without any products with hold after 2+ years of curly girl method.

 How To Tame Frizzy Hair Longterm

-If you really struggle with frizz, the solution is likely to require long-term care.
+If you really struggle with frizz, the solution will require long-term care.
 The solutions above are great for reducing frizz day to day.
 However, frizz is often the result of damaged hair.
-If your frizz is caused by damage, it will require that your hair gets healthier over time before you see a dramatic improvement in your frizz.
+If your frizz is caused by damage, it will require that your hair gets healthier before you see a dramatic improvement in your frizz.
 Some ways to work on long-term frizz solutions…

 Get hair better moisturized.

 Really frizzy hair is often really lacking moisture.
 Some ways to get your hair more moisturized over time include:

 - Using a lot of conditioner so your hair is well-saturated.

 - Leaving the conditioner in your hair for a few minutes before rinsing it out.

 - Doing deep conditioner treatments (once a week or so)

 - Washing Hair Less Often.
 If you’re in the habit of washing frequently, this can leave your hair more dry.
 Washing less frequently will give your scalp oils more time to travel down your hair and moisturize your strands.